 Does the issue persist after signing into Google and Guru in a different web browser?

 Troubleshooting the "you need permission" message

-PDFs uploaded to Google Drive operate differently than Google Docs and Sheets and need an embed code rather than a link to iFrame them in any other location.
-Check out the instructions to find the embed code here.
+PDFs uploaded to Google Drive operate differently than Google Docs and Google Sheets and require an embed code pasted into the Guru Card rather than the file link pasted into an Iframe block.
+Check out the instructions for how to embed PDFs stored in Google Drive here.

-Still having trouble viewing embedded files from Google?
+Still having trouble viewing embedded files hosted by Google?